fmrtl73/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/troubleshooting/collecting-diagnostics.md

 ## Auto-uploading diags using Pure1 integration

-With PX 2.8.0 or above, Portworx can now automatically upload it's diags to Pure Storage's call home service called **Pure1**.
-The primary benefits of this are
+With PX 2.8.0 or above, Portworx can now automatically upload its diags to Pure Storage's call home service called **Pure1**.
+The primary benefits of this are:

-* End users don't have to copy out diag bundles from their cluster nodes and upload them to support tickets
+* You don't have to copy out diag bundles from your cluster nodes and upload them to support tickets
 * When nodes run into issues, they automatically collect diags and call home them.
 This allows Portworx support to get ahead of the issues and reduces the time to resolution.

 When working on a support case, provide your Cluster UUID to Portworx support.
 They will be able to retrieve your diags from Pure1.